cnlohr/rawdrawandroid/README.md

 DISCLAIMER: I take no warranty or responsibility for this code.
 Use at your own risk.
 I've never released an app on the app store, so there may be some fundamental issue with using this toolset to make commercial apps!

+For support, you can try chatting with folks on my discord: https://discord.com/invite/ZUWdwXk

 # Why?

 Becaue sometimes you want to do things that don't fit into the normal way of doing it and all the discussions online revolve around doing it with all the normal processes.
 And those processes change, making it difficult to keep up and do specific things.
 By using `Makefile`s it's easy to see what exact commands are executed and add custom rules and tweak your build.
 C is a universal language.
 Rawdraw operates on everything from an ESP8266, to RaspberryPi, Windows Linux and now, even Android.
 Write code once, use it everywhere.